kishorepran/HouseMVVM/README.md

 ## 3RD Party Libraries

-The app is using some 3rd Party libraries:
+The app is using some 3rd Party libraries and some swift file from other sources:

 * Alamofire - For networking
 * Kingfisher - For image handling